 Preppers Tend to Be Well Informed

-By preparing to face a SHTF event, preppers develop greater situational awareness than their average counterparts in society.
+By preparing to face a large-scale disaster, preppers develop greater situational awareness than their average counterparts in society.
 They pay closer attention to the news, track their finances more, and learn to read trends in society that many others overlook.

 Even if you never face a life-changing disaster, embracing the prepper lifestyle still has merit.
 There are plenty of other reasons to become a prepper as well.
 To learn more, check out this article.